spk2dc/GeneralAssembly_Archive/4_APIs_and_full_stack/w11d03/instructor_notes/flask-one-to-many.md

 **PROTIP** - if you're having problems with your tables, try changing the name of your database, to start with a fresh one, or look up how to drop your tables in sqlite

+_Note: sqlite does have limitations when it comes to alter the table.
+You can read more [here](https://www.sqlite.org/lang_altertable.html)._

 ### Create an instance of a dog related to a user
 -  The first thing we will want to do is adjust some logic in the dogs resource